The Edge of Night: ABC

-ABC, meanwhile, expressed interest in picking up The Edge of Night and was willing to return it to late afternoons where it had previously done so well.
+Despite CBS canceling it, Procter & Gamble wanted to continue The Edge of Night, and soon inquired with the other networks about picking up the series.
+ABC expressed interest in bringing The Edge of Night to its daytime lineup, and was willing to return it to late afternoons where it had previously done so well.
 It was the only network that did not have, then or in the past, a P&G serial on its schedule, and was excited to work with the company.
 However, a major issue almost resulted in the outright cancellation of the serial before such a move, the first of its kind, would take place.

 CBS had originally planned on expanding As the World Turns at the beginning of the new season in September 1975.
 ABC's daytime schedule was full at the time with programs whose contracts it had to honor, and the earliest it could have a spot open on the schedule would be in December.
-This meant that it would be approximately three months at least before Edge would air its first episode on ABC and the network was worried that a three-month absence would result in a loss of viewers.
-Instead, a compromise was struck where CBS would keep The Edge of Night on its schedule for the time being, and once ABC found a place for it, which it did when it canceled You Don't Say! in November 1975, the expansion of As the World Turns and network change of The Edge of Night would take place.
+This meant that it would be approximately three months at least before The Edge of Night would air its first episode on ABC, and the network was worried that a three-month absence would result in a loss of viewers.
+Instead, a compromise was struck where CBS would keep The Edge of Night on its schedule for the time being, and once ABC found a place for it, which it did when it canceled You Don't Say! on December 1, 1975, the expansion of As the World Turns and network change of The Edge of Night would take place.
+On the date of the network switch, CBS placed Guiding Light in The Edge of Night's former 2:30 slot, returning to the timeslot where that network originally placed the show when it expanded to a half-hour broadcast seven years earlier.

-The last CBS episode of The Edge of Night, which aired on November 28, 1975, ended with the discovery that Nicole Drake was alive.
+The last CBS episode of The Edge of Night, aired on November 28, 1975, ending with the discovery that Nicole Drake was alive.
 She had been presumed dead in an explosion 18 months earlier while on a boating trip with her husband Adam.
 ABC aired the show beginning on December 1, with a 90-minute premiere.
-This episode picked up where CBS had left off the previous Friday, with Geraldine Whitney still in a coma after having been pushed down a flight of stairs in a murder attempt by her daughter-in-law Tiffany's second husband, Noel Douglas.
-Nicole - with the help of Geraldine's adopted "son", Kevin Jamison - regained her identity after suffering from amnesia since the boating-trip explosion.
+This episode picked up where CBS had left off the previous Friday, with Geraldine Whitney still in a coma after having been pushed down a flight of stairs in a murder attempt by her daughter-in-law Tiffany's second husband, Noel Douglas' girlfriend Tracy Dallas.
+Nicole—with the help of Geraldine's adopted "son", Kevin Jamison—regained her identity after suffering from amnesia since the boating-trip explosion.
 The final scene of that day's episode was a climax in which Serena Faraday, in her "Josie" split personality, shot and killed her husband on the steps of the courthouse.